McConnell warns businesses of 'serious consequences' after many condemn Georgia's restrictive voting law - KION546

 “Businesses must not use economic blackmail to spread disinformation and push bad ideas that citizens reject at the ballot box,” he added.

-His statement comes after Major League Baseball’s decision to no longer host the All-Star Game in Atlanta, potentially sparking other boycotts of the state, and several businesses condemned the new Georgia elections law following public pressure.
+His statement comes after Major League Baseball’s decision to no longer host the All-Star Game in Atlanta, potentially sparking other boycotts of the state, and several businesses including Delta and Coca-Cola condemned the new Georgia elections law following public pressure.

+The statements by McConnell are particularly notable not only because he has long championed the involvement of corporate money in politics — a past position he attempted to square with new remarks on Tuesday — but because the Republican Party traditionally has been more sympathetic to big business.

+During a news conference in Louisville, Kentucky, Tuesday, McConnell reiterated his warning to corporate America to “stay out of politics” and to not be “intimidated by the left,” blasting the MLB and other corporations’ decision to “jump into the middle of a highly controversial issue” as “stupid.”

 He disputed the claim from President Joe Biden and others that the Georgia voting law is reminiscent or worse than Jim Crow-era laws, arguing that “nobody really thinks this current dispute comes anywhere near the horrific racist brutality of segregation.”